-List of new ministers of India 2019
+Modi Cabinet 2.0: List of new ministers of India 2019

 - Arvind Sawant

-- RCP Singh
+- Giriraj Singh

-- Santosh Gangawar
+- Santosh Kumar Gangwar

-- Gajender Singh Shekawat
+- Inderjit Singh

 - Jitendra Singh